-With the average price of gasoline across Canada hovering close to $1.30 (according to Natural Resources Canada), is a fuel-efficient car in your future?
-If so, this handy summary of the Office of Energy Efficiency's (OEE) guide on how to choose a fuel-efficient vehicle will aid you in buying a car that will help you save at the pump.
+When looking for a new car, you'll likely have to do your research, compare models, and go for a few test drives before you find the one.
+And with the average price of gasoline across Canada well over a $1.10 per litre (according to Natural Resources Canada), vehicle fuel-efficiency should definitely be on your radar before making a decision.
+That being said, this handy guide on how to choose a fuel-efficient vehicle will aid you in buying a car that will help you save at the pump.

 New or used?

-It likely comes as no surprise that in general the bigger the vehicle, the bigger the engine, the larger the fuel consumption.
+It likely comes as no surprise that typically, the bigger the vehicle, the bigger the engine, and the more fuel it consumes.
 So if you don't need the cargo room, towing capacity, or extra passenger space on a regular basis, go with smaller vehicle; you'll save money in the long run on gas.
-It all comes down to buying what you need.

 A manual transmission is generally more fuel-efficient than an automatic.
-When used properly, a manual transmission can save you five to 10 per cent in fuel compared to the automatic counterpart.
+When used properly, a manual transmission can save you five to 10 per cent in fuel compared to its automatic counterpart.

-- 4-speed overdrive transmission is 3 to 5 per cent more fuel efficient than a 3-speed, and
+- A 4-speed overdrive transmission is three to five per cent more fuel-efficient than a 3-speed.

-- 5-speed automatic can improve fuel efficiency by another 3 per cent over a 4-speed
+- A 5-speed automatic can improve fuel efficiency by another three per cent over a 4-speed.

-Four-wheel and all-wheel drive is less fuel efficient than a two-wheel drive vehicle.
-The additional parts needed, along with the extra power required from the engine to operate these types of vehicles can increase the fuel consumption up to 10 per cent over what you would use with a two-wheel drive vehicle.
+Four-wheel and all-wheel drive vehicles are less fuel-efficient than two-wheel drive vehicles.
+The additional parts needed, along with the extra power required for the engine to operate these types of vehicles can increase fuel consumption by up to 10 per cent over what you would use with a two-wheel drive vehicle.